Commitment to Quality: CARF Accreditation

-United Cerebral Palsy of MetroBoston currently holds a Three-Year Accreditation from CARF International in the following Programs:
+United Cerebral Palsy of MetroBoston is proud to hold a Three-Year Accreditation from CARF International in the following service areas:

 • Supported Living